Cyberflix-Media/Cyberflix-Docs/docs/about/terms-and-conditions.md

 Activity is the measurement of active time spent using the Media Center.
 See Activity.

 ## Conduct
+The following guidelines lay out the most important rules for any user in or related to *any* of the Cyberflix Media Center services.
+These guidelines are stricly enforced and little leniancy is given especially to higher grade infractions.

+These guidelines are laid out hierarchically as some rules hold greater importance to others.
+There are three levels of guidelines mirriring the levels laid out in the disciplinary actions.
+A level one infraction is the lowest level of offense, level three is the highest level of offense.
+Level three guidelines are not bound to any service and hold universal across the entire Media Center.
+See Failure to Comply.

+Different Services have diffrent guidlines.
+Apart from the community Discord, these guidlines are only laid out here.
+Please read them carefully.

+1. Level One Guidelines
+  a.
+Universal Guidelines
+  - Failure to abide by the access policy.
+See the [Activity Agreement](https://docs.cyberflix.io/about/activity-agreement/)
+  - Failure to report bugs, glitches, or errors.
+  b.
+Jellyfin Guidelines
+  c.
+Ombi Guidlines
+  d.
+Discord Guidelines
+   - No excessive use of explicit or vulgare language.
+Profanity is not prohibitted but excess use will result in a warning
+   - Not using channels for unintended purposes
+2. Level Two Guidelines
+  a.
+Universal Guidelines
+  - Failure to abide by the access policy.
+See the [Activity Agreement](https://docs.cyberflix.io/about/activity-agreement/).
+  - Public or private discussion of administrative action
+  - Failure to report knowledge of an offense against these guidelines
+  - Account or credidential sharing is prohibited.
+See Memberships
+  - Failure to comply with administrative requests
+  b.
+Jellyfin Guidelines
+  - Creating mutiple user sessions with malicious intent
+  -
+  c.
+Ombi Guidlines
+  - Making excessive requests.
+Unlimited genuine requests can be made but it is best to notify BobDaGecko if you intend to submit more then 20 simultaneous requests.
+  d.
+Discord Guidelines
+   - Disruptive to conversatons in chats (spamming)
+   - Entering voice chats uninvited
+   - Discussion of controversial topics that may offend members.
+These include but are not limited to, political topics and current events.
+2. Level Three Guidelines
+ - Verbal, mental, sexual, or any other kind of abuse or bullying is strictly prohibited and will result in an immediate and permanat ban.
+The Cyberflix Media Center boasts a zero-tolerance policy when it comes to abuse.
+Little leniency is given in abuse cases.
+ - Failure to report abuse on the part of a witness will result in a suspension or termination
+ - Unauthorized access to the backend or internal server functions is strictly prohibited
+ - Complete failure to abide by the access policy.
+See the [Activity Agreement](https://docs.cyberflix.io/about/activity-agreement/).
+ - Abuse of Cyberflix services.
+ - Any use of the Cyberflix Media Center for malicious intent

 ## Activity
 Please see the [Activity Agreement](https://docs.cyberflix.io/about/activity-agreement/).